Sachinchaurasiya360/TPO/readme.md

-# Vishwaniketan TPO Portal
+# Vishwaniketan TPO

-Role-based Training & Placement Office portal for Vishwaniketan iMEET — Students, Alumni, Faculty, HODs, and Admins, with a faculty verification workflow for all student data.
+Role-based Training & Placement Office portal for Vishwaniketan iMEET â€” Students, Alumni, Faculty, HODs, and Admins, with a faculty verification workflow for all student data.

 ## Tech Stack